Solar Kitchen and Prosperity Area

 In the same complex other important cashless community services came into being on the ground floor.
 These became a meeting point for Aurovilians, Newcomers and Guests (only registered guests with aurocard).
 The following services are part of Prosperity, the name given by Mother to cover the essentials needed by Aurovilians to survive:

-- Food Link – collects from the farms and distributes to main outlets (SK, PTDC, PTPS) as well as individuals.
+- Food Link : collects produce from the farms and distributes to main outlets (SK, PTDC, PTPS) as well as individuals.

-- Bicycle repair – provides handy and quick repairs for bicycles of residents.
+- Bicycle Repair Kiosk – provides handy and quick repairs for bicycles of residents.

-- Recycling area – barrels are provided for recycling glass jars, tetra packs, etc as Auroville aspires to become a zero-waste township.
+- Recycling area: provides barrels for recycling glass jars, tetra packs, etc., as Auroville aspires to become a zero-waste township.

 - Parking and a battery recharge point for e-vehicles.

-More and more, this area is becoming an informal meeting point, where Aurovilians converge for lunch, dinner, getting supplies from PTDC and FoodLink, visiting the Free Store and Nandini, repairing their cycles or just hanging out for an exchange of ideas.
-Sometimes community wide theatre ticket stations are situated in the SK area as residents frequent this complex much more often than other areas.
+More and more, this area is becoming an informal meeting point, where Aurovilians converge for lunch, dinner, getting supplies from PTDC and FoodLink, visiting the Free Store and Nandini, repairing their cycles or just hanging out with fellow residents.
+Sometimes ticket counters for community wide events are put up here as residents frequent this complex much more often than other areas.
 An easier diffusion of information is possible also through the notice boards that put up posters of current events such as exhibitions, theatre shows, concerts among other happenings.

 An occasional street market happens in the open space in front of the area, which is also chosen by the Residents Assembly Service for collecting polls, opinions, feedback from the community about organisational and social issues.

-If Matrimandir is the “Soul” of Auroville, and Town hall the “Head”, this area is most probably the “Belly” of Auroville!
+If Matrimandir is the “Soul” of Auroville, and Town hall the “Head”, this area is most probably the “Body” of Auroville!

 Visitors CentreYour Discovery of Auroville Begins HereThe Auroville Visitors Centre is a place where day visitors and guests can begin to discover and learn about Auroville, its ideals, history, and present-day manifestation.
 The VC encompasses a complex of buildings that include exhibition spaces, information and guest reception, boutiques for Auroville products and handicrafts, a bookshop, cafes and a food court.